malisper/Clint/README.txt

 Definitions: Clint refers to the interpreter level Common Lisp while ICL refers to the implementation Common Lisp.

-Conventions: Anything whose name begins with cl: is defined at the ICL level, is equivalent to the ICL's version without the cl prepended, but instead acts at the Clint level.
+Conventions: Things whose name begins with cl: is defined at the ICL level, is equivalent to the ICL's version without the cl prepended, but instead acts at the Clint level.
 For example, cl-intern is an ICL procedure, but will intern a symbol into Clint instead of the ICL.
+There are a few exceptions.
+The procedure cl-boundp acts a little different than the ICL procedure boundp.
+The procedures cl-eval-all and cl-eval-if do not have ICL equivalents.
+The procedure cl-doc is equivalent to the ICL procedure, documentation, I just truncated the name.

 Primitives: Special forms are defined as part of cl-eval, the core of the interpreter, in the interp.lisp file.
 All of the primitive